ATOMworkplace/shopify-ingestion-and-insight-app/README.md

-# Shopify Ingestion and Insight App Documentation
+# Shopify Ingestion and Insight App

 This application is a **Shopify Ingestion and Insight App** designed to synchronize customer, order, and product data from a connected Shopify store to a local database and provide key e-commerce insights.